quangnguyen17/lost-and-found/README.md

 ## How to run the project locally

-- Clone project to your computer: `git clone https://github.com/quangnguyen17/lost-and-found.git`
+- Create a new project directory and clone repo to your computer: `git clone https://github.com/quangnguyen17/lost-and-found.git`
+- `cd` into repo folder
-- Create a virtual environment to run app: `python3 -m venv venv`
+- Run `python3 -m venv venv`to create a virtual environment
+-
 - Run app: `python3 manage.py runserver`
 - Go to `http://localhost:8000/` on your browser and start tesing.